Memory comes in three popular forms: RAM chips, ROM chips, and disks.

 Each Mac drive is 3½-inch and has 80 tracks per side, ½K per sector.
 The Mac’s high-density drive is called the Mac Superdrive.

 On a disk, the inner tracks have smaller diameters than the outer tracks.
-Most drives squeeze as many sectors onto an inner track as onto an outer track, but the Mac double-density drives puts fewer sectors onto the inner tracks and put extra sectors onto the outer tracks.
-Specifically, the outer 16 tracks are divided into 12 sectors, the next 16 tracks into 11 sectors, the next 16 into 10, the next 16 into 9, and the inner 16 into 8.
+Most drives squeeze as many sectors onto an inner track as onto an outer track, but the Mac double-density drives puts fewer sectors onto the inner tracks and put extra sectors onto the outer tracks, as follows: the outer 16 tracks are divided into 12 sectors, the next 16 tracks into 11 sectors, the next 16 into 10, the next 16 into 9, and the inner 16 into 8.

 When you buy a floppy disk, make sure its size matches the size of the drive.
 For example, a 3½-inch disk will not work in a 5¼-inch drive.

-When you go into a computer store to buy a disk that contains software, tell the salesperson which kind of computer you have, so that the salesperson can give you a disk containing info understandable to your computer.
+When you go into a computer store to buy a disk containing software, tell the salesperson which kind of computer you have, so that the salesperson can give you a disk containing info understandable to your computer.

 If your drive is single-density or double-density, it cannot handle high-density disks at all.